leangen/graphql-spqr/README.md

 Due to a 2 year old [bug](https://youtrack.jetbrains.com/oauth?state=%2Fissue%2FKT-13228), Kotlin properties produce incorrect `AnnotatedType`s on which most of SPQR is based.
 The most obvious implication is that `@GraphQLNonNull` (and other `TYPE_USE` annotations) won't work when used on Kotlin properties.
 There's nothing that can be done about this from our side so, for the time being, **Kotlin support is a non-goal of this project** but we will try to be compatible where possible.

+## Known issues with OpenJDK

+There's [a bug](https://bugs.java.com/bugdatabase/view_bug.do?bug_id=8146854) in OpenJDK's annotation parser that causes annotations on generic type parameters to be duplicated.
+You may experience this in a form of a mysterious `AnnotationFormatError: Duplicate annotation for class: interface io.leangen.graphql.annotations.GraphQLNonNull` occuring when using `@GraphQLNonNull` both on a type and on its generic parameters e.g. `@GraphQLNonNull List<@GraphQLNonNull Item>`.
+Oracle JDK does not have this bug.
+Do note it is only relevant which Java **compiles** the sources, not which Java _runs_ the code.
+Also note that IntelliJ IDEA comes bundled with OpenJDK, so building the project in IDEA may lead to this error.
+You should configure your IDE to use the system Java if it is different.

 ## Code-first approach

 When developing GraphQL-enabled applications it is common to define the schema first and hook up the business logic later.
 This is known as the schema-first style.
 While it has its advantages, in strongly and statically typed languages, like Java, it leads to a lot of duplication.